-- Equip the student with the tools to communicate clearly and effectively; - Give the student a sense of preparedness by providing practical ministry experience. - Equip the student to integrate Christian principles into critical thinking and decision-making in one's personal and/or professional life; - Give the student a working knowledge of Biblical concepts of leadership to meet the needs of diverse audiences/targeted age groups and organizational settings; - Equip the student to integrate a Biblical worldview into the practice of leadership and management; - Give the student an understanding of organizational leadership from different perspectives, including anthropological, psychological, and Theological insights, and to apply organizational leadership thinking to promote organizational and personal effectiveness; and - Equip the student with an understanding of historical and Biblical models and figures of leadership with their implications for contemporary global leadership.
+• Equip the student with the tools to communicate clearly and effectively.

+- Give the student a sense of preparedness by providing practical ministry experience. - Equip the student to integrate Christian principles into critical thinking and decision-making in one's personal and/or professional life. - Give the student a working knowledge of Biblical concepts of leadership to meet the needs of diverse audiences/targeted age groups and organizational settings. - Equip the student to integrate a Biblical worldview into the practice of leadership and management. - Give the student an understanding of organizational leadership from different perspectives, including anthropological, psychological, and Theological insights, and to apply organizational leadership thinking to promote organizational and personal effectiveness. - Equip the student with an understanding of historical and Biblical models and figures of leadership with their implications for contemporary global leadership.

-Bachelor of Arts in Christian Leadership (120 credit hours) Bible & Theology Nonelectives (Complete all twenty-one credit hours)
+Bachelor of Arts in Christian Leadership (121 credit hours) Bible & Theology Nonelectives (Complete all twenty-two credit hours)

 Class Course Name Credit Hours

+ENG 107 Undergraduate New Student Orientation 1

 BIB 100 Destiny and Calling 3

 BIB 101 Old Testament Survey 3

 BIB 103 New Testament Survey 3

 BIB 104 Hermeneutics 3

 BIB 201 Writings of John 3

 THE 101 Introduction to Theology 3

 THE 301 Kingdom of God 3

-Total Credit Hours: 21
+Total Credit H ours: 22